Detectors

 , Calibration

 .
-This functionality is configured jointly by an engineer with Superadmin
+This functionality is configured

-You should move the mouse cursor over the line in the list with the selected detector or click on the edit button To change the detector parameters.
+You should move the mouse cursor over the line in the list with the selected detector or click on the edit button to change the detector parameters.
 When you click on the specified button, the detector editing page will open.

 All section parameters in Main settings